sathyaprak/ML-Projects/README.md

 # house-prediction-model
-AA machine learning project that predicts the selling price of houses using various property features.
+A machine learning project that predicts the selling price of houses using various property features.
 The project includes data preprocessing, exploratory data analysis (EDA), feature engineering, model training, evaluation, and price prediction.

 Features
 Data preprocessing and cleaning